 Bozo Bop Bag

 It’s generally frowned upon to punch another person in the face.
 So, why not punch a bop bag?
 Frustration in the workplace is a real thing, and I believe in finding a safe way to destress.
 For some, stress is reduced through mediation, for others it’s something more physical.
-Check out the classic Bozo Bop Bag, available in a full size 46” height or more respectable table-top version at Retro Planet.
+Check out the classic Bozo Bop Bag, available in a full size 46” height or more respectable table-top version at Amazon.
 You can also opt for a more staid version of a punching bag (just search your favorite shop for options) and design your own custom theme.

 Rush Hour (puzzle game)